Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

-We will provide some guidelines for performing research and writing papers in a field where one will unable oneself to take all relevant work already in existence into account, simply for reasons of lack of time.
-We will make the assumption that novelty and innovation are preferably perceived as virtues of work in progress or recently finished that may come about only on the long run rather than admitting definite assessment and judgement in real time.
-Can one avoid making claims on novelty and priority which turn out to be wrong.
-How to avoid ignoring relevant parts of preceding literature (also called prior art, in the jargon of intellectual property rights).
-How to avoid ignoring relevant prior art as a consequence of working in a so-called community which among other functionalities may serve as an ad hoc coalition of authors who implicitly agree to focus on a limited part of prior art only. \item We will provide a description of the literature on money and finance which may be considered part of TCS (including logic and discrete mathematics) already.
-A strategy for dealing with this body of literature when dealing with the research questions of TIMF posed before will be outlined. \item We will provide a description of the existing theory of money and finance outside TIMS (that is TMF/TIMF, where / stands for minus).
-This description must provide a clue on how to go about novelty claims (both concerning questions posed and answers given) regarding TIMS. \item We will formulate a number of roles or identities each defining a perspective from which a theory of finance can be sought.
+We will provide some suggestions for guidelines for performing research and writing papers in a field where one will unable oneself to take all relevant work already in existence into account, simply for reasons of lack of time.
+We will assume that novelty and innovation are preferably perceived as virtues of work in progress or recently finished that may come about only on the long run rather than admitting definite assessment and judgement in real time.
+We will look into the following questions: \begin{enumerate} \item Can one avoid making claims on novelty and priority which turn out to be wrong? \item How to avoid ignoring relevant parts of preceding literature (also called prior art, in the jargon of intellectual property rights)? \item How to avoid ignoring relevant prior art as a consequence of working in a so-called community which among other functionalities may serve as an ad hoc coalition of authors who implicitly agree to focus on a limited part of prior art only? \end{enumerate} \item We provide a description of the literature on money and finance which may be considered part of theoretical informatics (including logic and discrete mathematics) already.
+A strategy for dealing with this body of literature when dealing with the research questions of IoM\&F posed before will be outlined. \item We will provide a description of the existing theory of money and finance outside ToM\&F/IoM\&F (where / stands for minus).
+This description must provide some insight in how to go about novelty claims (both concerning questions posed and answers given) regarding ToM\&F/TIiM\&F. Included in this part is: \begin{itemize} \item A strengthening of the arguments given in \cite{BergstraL2013} for a dual money system that may implement interest prohibition more directly than is the case conventional Islamic finance. \item An argument why Bitcoin may change the way in which mathematical theories of money approach the subject. \end{itemize} \item We will formulate a number of roles or identities each defining a perspective from which a theory of finance can be sought.
 Rather than looking for the optimal theory of money for all or most current purposes we will assume that for each role a dedicated theory of money is to be found which serves as an interface between individuals performing that role and the concept of money at large.
-We will provide informal theories of money for several roles.
+In particular: \begin{itemize} \item We provide an informal theory of money for one specific role in particular: the SAR (subordinate administrative role). \item We propose an interpretation of ``virtual money'' and ``virtual near--money'' such that it is plausible that a SAR specific theory of money gives rise to a special purpose virtual money or a virtual near--money. \item We formulate a principle that expresses the tendency of top-management to have a local and corporate internal virtual near--money deviate from a recognized money. \end{itemize}

 \end{itemize}